BY The Bear Travelers

 Lam Phra Phloeng Dam: Admiring the Natural Scenic Attraction in Korat

-If you want to travel through the northeastern part of Thailand and are looking for some unique and quality tourist attractions in the region, you need to explore the Lam Phloeng Dam in Nakhon Ratchasima (Korat).
+If you want to travel through northeastern Thailand and are looking for unique and quality tourist attractions, you must explore the Lam Phloeng Dam in Nakhon Ratchasima (Korat).

-So come along and live the adventurous delight at the Lam Phra Phloeng Dam and make your tour worthwhile in Central Thailand.
+So come along and live the adventurous delight at the Lam Phra Phloeng Dam, making your tour worthwhile.

 The Bear Travel Fun Fact!

-The Lam Phra Phloeng Dam is the perfect spot surrounded by nature for camping and relaxation in Central Thailand.
+The Lam Phra Phloeng Dam is the perfect spot surrounded by nature for camping and relaxation.
 Visitors can enjoy fishing and boating in the reservoir or camp near it for the night.

 Also located in the Pak Thong district in Nakhon Ratchasima, close to the Jim Thompson Farm, is the Lam Phra Phloeng Dam, located directly on the river of the same name.
-Construction of the dam was completed way back in 1963 and was the first of its kind in the region.
-The dam has had many problems with sedimentation over the years that have caused lots of erosion.
+The dam was completed in 1963 and was the first in the region.
+It had many problems with sedimentation over the years that have caused lots of erosion.
 Still, the function of the dam is significant to irrigate the water so it can generate electricity.

-If you are looking for somewhere to come, relax by the river, fish or take in the stunning surrounding countryside in Nakhon Ratchasima, Lam Phra Phloeng Dam is an awe-inspiring choice.
-Many locals come to the dam, especially on weekends, to fish, swim and have a great time.
+If you want somewhere to come, relax by the river, fish or take in the stunning surrounding countryside in Nakhon Ratchasima, Lam Phra Phloeng Dam is an awe-inspiring choice.
+Many locals visit the dam, especially on weekends, to fish, swim, and have a great time.
 We would suggest that you do the same.
-The dam is run and controlled by the Royal Irrigation Department, which keeps the place neat and tidy.
+The Royal Irrigation Department runs and controls the dam, which keeps the place neat.

 The Bear Travel Trivia!